-Please join us in beautiful Dublin for the second Greyhounds Around the Globe conference!
-A collaboration of GREY2K USA Worldwide and the Irish Council Against Blood Sports, this event will offer strategies for ending greyhound cruelty in Ireland and around the world.
+Our second Greyhounds Around the Globe conference was held in Dublin, Ireland.
+A collaboration of GREY2K USA Worldwide and the Irish Council Against Blood Sports, this historic event offered strategies for ending greyhound cruelty in Ireland and around the world.

-We have assembled an exciting group of speakers who are deeply experienced in every aspect of animal advocacy, from rescue and adoption to legislation.
-Topics will include ongoing campaigns to end greyhound racing in Australia, Great Britain, Ireland and Scotland, and we will also hear from the strategist behind the successful voter question to phase out commercial dog racing in the American state of Florida.
+We assembled an exciting group of speakers who are deeply experienced in every aspect of animal advocacy, from rescue and adoption to legislation.
+Topics included campaigns to end greyhound racing in Australia, Great Britain, Ireland and Scotland.
+We also heard from our Executive Director Carey Theil about 2018's successful ballot question to phase out commercial dog racing in Florida.

-Awards will be presented to Albano Martins of ANIMA Macau, Stefania Traini of Pet Levrieri and Marion Fitzgibbon of Limerick Animal Welfare for their supreme dedication to greyhound advocacy and homing.
+Awards were presented to Albano Martins of ANIMA Macau, Stefania Traini of Pet Levrieri and Marion Fitzgibbon of Limerick Animal Welfare for their supreme dedication to greyhound advocacy and adoption.

 Special thanks to some of the key supporters who are sponsoring this important event including Kim and Tom Scholz of the band Boston; Anna Valente of Alba, Italy; Americans Jennifer and Don Holmgren of Colorado; Jan Uehlein of New Jersey; Reverend Tom Grey of Washington; Rita Talkowski of Wisconsin; Vivian Lieb of Pennsylvania; Judith Stransky of Delaware; Sarah Luick of Massachusetts; Maureen Lucas of North Carolina; Janet Swanson, Deborah Jordan, Richard Schechter, Jennifer Magee and Marian Rees all of Florida - which was the site of our first international conference and the latest US state to ban dog racing!